 Roll pastry out to a 2-3mm thickness on a lightly floured surface.
-Cut out 2 of each shape (we used round & oval shaped cutters of varying sizes).
+Use a 7cm diameter round cutter to cut out 2 circles of pastry.

 Spread almond paste on one half and lay matching shapes on top, pressing the edges together.